CodesDoWork/monorepo/libs/nx-plugins/nx-containers/README.md

 nx build-container <appName>
 ```

+> **Note**
+> If you don't create Dockerfiles, they will be generated inside a tmp directory for you.
+> These Dockerfiles check with nx format, lint, test and build.
+> If any of these commands fails, the image won't get built.

 The target is automatically added by the generators for apps.
 You can also add it manually by adding the following to your app's `project.json` file: